 - Member and family education to increase understanding and encouragement of the member assuming an active role in managing their health.

-- Encouragement to engaged in primary and preventative care to avoid emergency room visits/ hospital stays.
+- Encouragement to engage in primary and preventative care to avoid emergency room visits/ hospital stays.

 Our Care Coordination team works collaboratively with members’ clinical caregivers to support the members achieving their treatment and rehabilitation goals.

-Horizon is a subcontractor to the Niagara Falls Memorial Medical Center Health Home, and Health Homes of Upstate NY (HHUNY).
+Horizon is a subcontractor to Health Homes of Upstate NY (HHUNY).
 Our Care Coordination program also provides Health and Recovery Plan (HARP) services.
 We work closely with the members managed care health plan to link you with Home and Community Based (HCB) Services.
 HARP and HCB are enhanced services available to you through your managed health care plan if you meet eligibility requirements.

-If you reside in Erie County, and want to apply for Horizon Care Coordination Services, please use the following link and select Horizon as your referral choice.
+If you reside in Erie, Niagara, Orleans or Genesee County and are interested in Horizon Care Coordination Services, please utilize the below link to apply and indicate Horizon Health Services as your referral choice.